 You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
 This is a structured process of self-appraisal, reflection, and planning, which will enable you to chart your personal, academic and professional development throughout your time at university.
 By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches to study, and consider your future career options and aspirations.

 Typical Entry Requirements

-A Levels AAB with B in Mathematics and C in a science subject
+A Levels AAA-AAB with A in Mathematics and B in Physics

 English or Welsh, Mathematics